17 January 2020

 This brings me to the second aspect of how varroa treatments arrived in crime.
 There are companies that use the frustration many beekeepers feel because of the lack of a miraculous solution against the parasite.
 Others may have difficulties in handling the existing products.
-In the 25 years I’m working with bees, I’ve seen quite a few miracle cures.
+In the almost 30 years I’m working with bees, I’ve seen quite a few miracle cures.
 Only a few weeks ago, I stumbled over a product promising 100% efficacy within 24 hours.
 I won’t name it here, I don’t want to indirectly help a fraud.
 Because this is a fraud.
 Even a penal issue, because the manufacturer didn’t follow the current legislation.

 Why varroa treatments matter and what to look out for

 While it amuses me that varroa treatments make their way into TV crime shows, I’m not at all amused by the fraudulent activities of this company and all the others before them.
 I’ve been thinking quite a lot why cases like this always make me so upset.
 The thing is: bee health is important to me.
 In this case, by “bees” I don’t mean only honey bees, but also bumblebees and solitary bees.
 We have quite recent data on how much insufficient varroa treatments affect bumblebees.
 This is why I care about One Health and Animal Welfare for managed bees.